Flight 175: As the World Watched

-Flight 175: As the World Watched is an American television documentary film that premiered in August 2006 on TLC.
-It covers the final moments of the passengers and crew on board United Airlines Flight 175, which was the second commercial airliner to strike the World Trade Center, impacted with the South Tower, and was the most visually documented (both photographed and filmed) flight during the September 11 attacks.
+Flight 175: As the World Watched is an American television documentary film.
+It covers the final moments of the passengers and crew on board United Airlines Flight 175, which was the second commercial airliner to strike the World Trade Center, impacting with the South Tower during the September 11 attacks.

 The documentary features interviews with a variety of people, including: